middleman/middlemanapp.com/source/localizable/advanced/external-pipeline.html.markdown

   latency: 2
 ```

-This assumes that you have a `test-app` folder in your Middleman project which contains the Ember frontend code.
-When in build mode, we tell Ember to do a static build.
+This assumes that you have a `test-app` folder in your Middleman project which
+contains the Ember frontend code.
+When in build mode, we tell Ember to do a
+static build.
 When in dev, we get a dev build.

-Ember compiles this information to the `test-app/dist` folder, who's contents we merge into the Middleman sitemap.
+Ember compiles this information to the `test-app/dist` folder, who's contents we
+merge into the Middleman sitemap.

-# Webpack Example
+## webpack Example

 ```ruby
 activate :external_pipeline,